Changscorner/surfs_up/README.md

 ### Summary

+The difference in standard deviation from close to the peak during summer and the cold months during the winter is not as large as one would think.
+With the STD being around only 0.75 between the two months and the max temperature having a difference of only 2 degrees F.
-Taking into account the temperatures seen above an ice cream and surf business would definitely be viable year round in Hawaii.
+With this information we can make a reasonable conclusion that an ice cream and surf business would definitely be viable year round in Hawaii.